hapax/hapax.github.io/assets/teaching.md

 ## 4. Beyond the manifesto <a id="sec-4" name="sec-4"></a>

-I've called this a "manifesto" since many details of the programme need to be fleshed out, kinks ironed, and objections addressed.
+This is a manifesto since, despite the call to arms, many details of the programme need to be fleshed out.
-To get the ball rolling, I want to start thinking about how the <a href="#sec-2">explorations</a> and <a href="#sec-3">word problems</a>
-fit into a broader classroom framework, and consider the related question of the best way to develop basic symbolic facility.
+Here, I want to address two s

 ##### 4.1.
 Guided discovery <a id="sec-4-1" name="sec-4-1"></a>